Should you get a Boxer Dog?

 Watch our Video About Boxer Dogs.

 in Germany in the late 1890’s.
-It is not clear where they get their name, but some believe it comes from their tendency to stand on their back legs and “box” with their front paws.
-Boxers are a descendant of a now-extinct dog breed called the Bullenbeisser.
+It is not clear where the Boxer name came from, but some believe it arose from their tendency to stand on their back legs and “box” with their front paws.
+The modern Boxer is a descendant of a now-extinct dog breed called the Bullenbeisser, which was a hunting dog used to hunt wild boar and deer as far back as the 16th century.

 There were 3 sizes of Bullenbeisser.